 Course Handbook: The course handbook contains valuable information regarding course structure.
 It also contains lecture outlines with key slides and space for extensive note-taking.
-There are cognitive maps to help you visually represent and connect concepts from the lecture, as well as practice questions and activities to help you quiz your knowledge.
+There are cognitive maps to help you visually represent and connect concepts from the lecture, as well as practice questions and activities to help you test your knowledge.

-Course Textbook: Your course textbook is Discover Psychology Vol 1, Fall 2015, Essential readings for 1X03/1N03/1F03 and can be purchased at the Bookstore.
+Course Textbook: Your course textbook is Discover Psychology, assigned readings for Psych 1XX3 Winter 2016 and can be purchased at the Bookstore.
 This textbook will help you fully understand the complex material found in the web modules.
 Students who do not have a strong background in biology will especially benefit from reading the textbook.
 Weekly quizzes will also contain questions pertaining to material covered in the textbook.

 Avenue: Your primary course content will be delivered through the Avenue learning management system, located at http://Avenue.mcmaster.ca.
-Avenue is your launching point for weekly web modules, course announcements, discussion forums and grade records.
+Avenue is your launching point for weekly web modules, course announcements, discussion forums, and grade records.
 To access Avenue, use your MacID and password.

 Web Modules: The most unique feature of IntroPsych at McMaster is the way you receive your primary course content-it's all online!
 You can access the web modules from the library, your room, or anywhere you have an internet connection.
 The interactive web modules feature audio, video, animations, and vivid graphics.
 Check out the many advanced features allowing you to interact with the content according to your personal learning style.
 Use the navigation tools and integrated search function to move about the module.
 Quiz your knowledge with checkpoints; learn more about faculty related research through Beyond IntroPsych; take a Poll and check out Media+ for interesting videos related to the lecture content.
+Be sure to view the assigned web modules before you arrive at your lecture session to stay on schedule and actively participate.